geostyler/geostyler-homepage/content/about/index.md

 to build custom and flexible styling widgets for your geospatial application.
 Maybe you are a cartographer trying to get the style you worked so hard on in your favorite (Q)GIS into the web.
-Or maybe you are a project lead worrying about migrating all your styles to that new fancy rendering engine everyone (and particular your boss) is talking about.
+Or maybe you are a project lead worrying about migrating all your styles to that new fancy rendering engine everyone (and in particular your boss) is talking about.
 The Geostyler ecosystem is here to help.

 ###  React Library

-One key project of the ecosystem is the React Library providing developers with widgets and tools to build powerfull and flexible UIs to style geodata over the web.
-To get an idea of it's features and capabilities you can have a look at the [Demo Application](https://geostyler.github.io/geostyler-demo/) or dive into the [Source Code](https://github.com/geostyler/geostyler-demo).
+One key project of the ecosystem is the React Library providing developers with widgets and tools to build powerful and flexible UIs to style geodata over the web.
+To get an idea of its features and capabilities you can have a look at the [Demo Application](https://geostyler.github.io/geostyler-demo/) or dive into the [Source Code](https://github.com/geostyler/geostyler-demo).
 If you want to learn how to build your own custom map styling applications be sure to look into the [tutorials](/#tutorials) and the [documentation](https://geostyler.github.io/geostyler/latest/index.html).

 ### Style Parsers and Transformations

 Geostyler supports multiple style formats used in the open source geospatial ecosystem:
 QML from QGIS, Mapbox JSON used in MapLibre, OpenLayers Styling Format and the OGC-standardized SLD format used by Geoserver.
-Each of those can be transformed into one another using internally the Geostyler style format.
+Each of those can be transformed into one of the others.
 Each style parser is provided as seperate Github repository and NPM package.
 You can get an overview of the available style parsers and links [here](/parsers).
 Be aware that not every styling capability of a particular style is supported.
-Lucky for you, Geostyler is open source and it is easy to contribute and get involved in the community.
+Luckily, Geostyler is open source and it is easy to contribute and get involved in the community.
 Styles can either be transformed using JavaScript in your application or with the Geostyler command-line interface (CLI).